-#485 Digital platform adoption as a response to Author(s): Caruna Bhat and informal competition - an attention-based Punyashlok Dwibedy view of small businesses
+#485 Digital platform adoption as a response to informal competition - an attention-based view of small businesses

 This paper seeks to examine the underlying reasons for adoption of digital platforms by entrepreneurial owners of small sized businesses.
 We find that such an uptake is influenced by them facing a high degree of competition from informal sector competitors.
-This effect is also positively moderated by the entrepreneur also having a different full-time job as that influences their ability to focus on their business.
+This effect is also positively moderated by the entrepreneur also having a different fulltime job as that influences their ability to focus on their business.
 This mechanism is in line with the situated and structural attention principles of attention-based view of the firm that state that a decision-makers' attentional preference is shaped by the situations in which they are embedded along with the structural elements of their environment of operation.